storyprotocol/documentation/docs/Concepts/royalty-module/ip-royalty-vault.md

 There are two ways that trigger the IP Royalty Vault deployment and make the initial Royalty Token distribution - whichever comes first:

 1. A License Token is minted from an IP for the first time: the associated IP Account (the parent's IP Account) receives 100% of the Royalty Tokens
-2. An IP registers as a derivative: the associated IP Account (the child's IP Account) receives 100% Royalty Tokens, and then distributes x% of it to ancestors based on the License Terms.
+2. An IP registers as a derivative: the associated IP Account (the child's IP Account) receives 100% Royalty Tokens, and then distributes x% of it to ancestors based on the License Terms

 Because Royalty Tokens are ERC-20, they can be transferred like any other token.
 Thus, the IP Account could send them to someone else, or even put them up for sale on the secondary market.